Quantum Fokker-Planck Master Equation for Continuous Feedback Control

 The average power of the system is given by $P(t) = \trace\{[\partial_t \hat{H}(D)] \hat{\rho}_t\}$, where power is extracted (dissipated) when $P(t)>0$ ($P(t)<0$).
 Over one driving period $\tau=2\pi/\Delta$, the time averaged power reads

 For strong measurements $\lambda \gg \gamma$, the power vanishes because of the quantum Zeno effect.
-For weak measurements $\lambda \ll \gamma$, large detector noise leads to completely random feedback, and the power goes to zero as a result of the symmetric driving.
+For weak measurements $\lambda \ll \gamma$, large detector noise leads to completely random feedback, and the power goes to zero because of the symmetric driving.
 This is highlighted in Fig.~\ref{fig:toy-panel}(b), where we plot Eq.~(\ref{eq:quantum-power}) as dashed lines.
 The solid lines were computed numerically by solving the full Eq.~(\ref{eq:MAIN-RESULT}).
-The corresponding steady state matrix elements of $\hat{\rho}_t(D)$ are visualized in Fig.~\ref{fig:toy-panel}(c) (see SM for details).
+The corresponding steady state matrix elements of $\hat{\rho}_t(D)$ are visualized in Fig.~\ref{fig:toy-panel}(c) (details in SM).
 Similar to the classical toy model, the separation of timescales assumption breaks down when system and detector timescales are comparable.

 \textit{Outline derivation main result.} To outline the main steps in the derivation of Eq.~(\ref{eq:MAIN-RESULT}), we start by describing the continuous measurement.
 For a single instantaneous measurement, the system state $\hat{\rho}_t$ transforms as